apache/spark/docs/sql-ref-syntax-aux-describe-function.md

 `DESCRIBE FUNCTION` statement returns the basic metadata information of a existing function.
 The metadata information includes function name, implementing class and the usage details.
-If the optional `EXTENDED` option is specified then basic metadata augmented with extended usage information are returned.
+If the optional `EXTENDED` option is specified then basic metadata information is returned along with extended usage information.

 ### Syntax
 {% highlight sql %}